Serious Dating Advice

 More Things to Know About Yourself

 The 5 Love Languages - Take this free test.
 Do you recognize how your partner is trying to love you, and does he recognize your love language?
 Personality Type - The most common test is the MBTI, which you can take on the 16 Personalities website.
-You can then find out which other personalities go best with yours.
+You will also learn which personalities go best with yours.
 Quiet: The Power of Introverts by Susan Cain.
 This book helped me love myself as an introvert.
 Then I stopped trying to make extroverts understand me.
 Mixed introvert/extrovert relationships are common, and they can work.
 But they can also be painful.
 It's best to go into it with your eyes open.
 Enneagram Type - A person's personality is more than just their MBTI type.
 If you enjoy personality typing, read The Enneagram by Helen Palmer.
 It explains a lot about relationship dynamics.
 How Your Child is Smart by Dawna Markova describes the six learning patterns involving different combinations of visual (V), auditory (A) and kinesthetic (K) abilities.
-Our learning patterns influence everything from what we choose for our careers and hobbies to how we interact with other people.
+Our learning patterns influence everything we do from our careers and hobbies to how we interact with other people.

 Does he love you by writing emails, love letters or poetry?
 Does he teach you things?
 He may be a VAK (enjoys reading, writing and teaching).
 Does he love you by drawing pictures, taking photos or creating works of art?
-He may be a VKA (visually oriented and artistically creative.
-He may be a slow speaker).
+He may be a VKA (visually oriented and artistically creative).

 Does he love you by talking, telling stories or giving you compliments?
 Does he have a beautiful or resonant voice?
 He may be auditory first (AVK or AKV).
 Does he love you by doing physical activities with you?
 Is he athletic or interested in building things?
 He may be kinesthetic first (KAV or KVA).